kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 #### Patching Functions

-This patcher allows replacement of functions that can't be mocked by PHPUnit.
+This patcher allows replacement of global functions that can't be mocked by PHPUnit.

 But it has some limitations.
 Some functions can't be replaced and it might cause errors.